 Gene editing technology (human, animal and microbial) continues to evolve rapidly and it raises ongoing serious and important issues that extend far beyond healthcare and the fertility sector.
-Many countries, like the UK and the US, prohibit HHGE in the creation of genetically modified humans.
+Many countries, like the US, prohibit HHGE in the creation of genetically modified humans.
 However, some counties have no laws prohibiting the use of HHGE and allied technologies.
 In the absence of effective governance and oversight states could develop different paradigms, have a change of stance and adopt different approaches to use of this transformative technology.
 What one state considers to be irresponsible use of human gene editing technology (heritable and non-heritable) another could see as a responsible way of protecting their national interest.
 Whilst the creation of gene edited adult humans with enhanced attributes who could be used for wrongdoing is for many simply unthinkable and untenable, it remains a possibility.
 We run the risk that gene editing programmes could operate ‘under the radar’ or hide in plain sight.
 This risks nefarious activity and harmful application of this powerful technology (heritable or otherwise) in the development and use of biohazards that are genetically engineered with the capability to kill and decimate populations and nations, incapacitate or cause people to become sick in the short as well as medium and longer term.
 It could also lead to the creation of genetically enhanced humans (e.g. with enhanced intelligence, strength or resistance to disease) who could be used against or to infiltrate nations across the world for advantage and gain.
 Some jurisdictions could even potentially want to use this technology to achieve a genetically enhanced human population to strengthen their national defence capability, achieve a healthier population, develop a more productive workforce and gain greater global influence.
 This adds further layers of complexity to the overall debate about the appropriate use and regulation of human gene editing technology, both heritable and non-heritable.

 The way forward